eyalk11/compare-my-stocks/README.md

 * This app / setup creates the folder `~/.compare_my_stocks` and use it to store logs and data.
 It has algorithm for resolving the different paths.
 It also read env variable `COMPARE_STOCK_PATH` .

-* If you see `Generated Graph :)` and no graph, try to rescale app.
-There is some bug there.

 ## Legal Words